cosmosdarwin/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ![diagram of supported drive interconnects](media/hardware-requirements/drive-interconnect-support-1.png)

 Drives can be internal to the server, or in an external enclosure that is connected to just one server.
-SCSI Enclosure Services (SES) is required for slot mapping and identification.
+For Windows Server 2016, SCSI Enclosure Services (SES) is required for slot mapping and identification.
+For Windows Server 2019, it's not required, but still recommended.
 Each external enclosure must present a unique identifier (Unique ID).

 1. Drives internal to the server
 2. Drives in an external enclosure ("JBOD") connected to one server